 The investment return rate used in making the valuation was 8.0% per year, compounded annually (net after administrative expenses).
 This rate of return is not the assumed real rate of return.
-The real rate of return is the portion of investment return which is more than the wage inflation rate.
-Considering wage inflation recognition of 4.0%, the 8.0% rate translates to an assumed real rate of return of 4.0%.
+The real rate of return over wage inflation in this valuation is defined to be the portion of investment return which is more than the wage inflation rate.
+Considering wage inflation recognition of 4.0%, the 8.0% rate translates to an assumed real rate of return over wage inflation of 4.0%.
 This rate was first used for the June 30, 2002 valuation.
+The assumed real rate of return over price inflation would be higher - on the order of 4.5% to 5%.